18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-Days 15-16: Murchison Falls National Park – 18 Days Birding Tour with Gorilla Trekking.
+Days 15-16: Full Day of Birding in Murchison Falls National Park – 18 Days Birding Tour with Gorilla Trekking.

 We spend a full day exploring Murchison Falls National Park, where we search for Silver bird, Buff-bellied Warbler, Black-headed Batis, Black-headed Gonolek, and the very local White-rumped Seedeater.
 The riverine thickets hold White-crested Turaco, Double-toothed Barbet, Heuglin’s Francolin, and many others.18 days Birding tour with Gorilla tracking, In the afternoon we take a boat to the base of the Murchison Falls where the Victoria Nile narrows and plunges spectacularly over the escarpment with unfathomable might.